patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 New features added here in addition to filtering, sorting and pagination are:

-- Expansion - Each row has an expand toggle button to the left of its data (automatically injected by the `TableRowContentWithControls` component), which opens additional detail below the row. (this is the "single" expand variant, compound expansion is also supported).
+- Expansion - Each row has an expand toggle button to the left of its data (automatically injected by the `TableRowContentWithBatteries` component), which opens additional detail below the row. (this is the "single" expand variant, compound expansion is also supported).
 The `expandableVariant` option is required because `isExpansionEnabled` is true.
   - This makes the `getExpandedContentTdProps` propHelper and the `expansionDerivedState` object available on the `tableBatteries` object.
   - Each row is now contained in a `<Tbody>` component which pairs the existing `<Tr>` with another `<Tr>` containing that row's `<ExpandableRowContent>`.
 - Active item - Rows have hover styles and are clickable (handled automatically by `getTrProps`).
 Clicking a row marks that row's item as "active", which can be used to open a drawer or whatever else is needed on the page.
 This is enabled by `isActiveItemEnabled`, which does not require any additional options.